loicginoux/loicginoux/src/content/blog/introduction-to-oauth2-dot-0-protocol.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: "Introduction to Oauth2.0 authorisation framework"
+title: Introduction to Oauth2.0 authorisation framework
-date: 2014-03-20
+pubDate: 2014-03-20
-description: 'test test'
+snippet: A summary to understand how the Oauth2.0 protocol works
-tags: ["authentication", "security"]
+tags:
+  - authentication
+  - security
-published: true
+published: tru
-frontpage: true
-lang: "en"
+lang: en
+category: Tutorials
 ---
 There are different protocols and frameworks for authorizing a third party application to access restricted content but the most recent and the one that most social websites use is the Oauth2.0 protocol.

 This is a complete different protocol as Oauth v1 so be carefull when you are are reading about Oauth and know which version the article is talking about.